snandasena/behavioral-cloning/README.md

 ![](resources/data-look-a-like.png)

 #### The Data
 This simulator is generating a CSV file with **7** columns and there are **3** of columns contain images related details namely **center, left, and right**.
 These are the input labels that we want to use to build this **Regression** model.
-The output of the model is **steering** the steering angle for three images.
+The output of the model is the **steering angle** for three images.
 In the real case, these three images are taken from three different cameras at the same time.
 Following is the high-level view of the data collection system that is used by NVIDIA.

 ![](resources/data-collection-system-624x411.png)